Key Differences Between 6-Handed (6-max) and Full Ring (9 or 10 handed) Sit N Go Tournaments

 6-Max vs Full-Ring SNGs, Starting Hand Selection

-With no ‘Early Position’, faster rotation of the blinds and opponents who will be playing lesser values your starting hands requirements can be significantly relaxed when first to enter a pot in 6-handed SNG play.
+With no ‘Early Position’, faster rotation of the blinds and opponents who will be playing looser your starting hands requirements can be significantly relaxed when first to enter a pot in 6-handed SNG play.
 Likewise re-raise hand ranges can be adjusted – depending on the specific opponents.
+To pick an example I might re-raise an Ace-8 from the button in 6-max, while this would be a fold in a full-ring game.
+Since 6-max opponents are opening far wider, you are far less likely to be dominated here, in fact you will likely be ahead of the raiser's range.

 6-Max vs Full-Ring SNGs, Position Plays

 Position in a full ring game will allow you to win more when ahead and lose less when behind in a hand.
-In 6-max there is a statistically lower chance of your opponent having a ‘monster hand’.
-Position thus becomes more important than ever, in fact since most flops are taken by unpaired hole-cards you will often take the pot with a position bet the majority of the time.
+In 6-max there is a significantly lower chance of your opponent having a ‘monster hand’.
+Position thus becomes more important than ever, in fact since most flops are taken by unpaired hole-cards you will often take the pot with a position bet.
+Note: Position re-raises are great when you get to the mid-stages of a 9-max game, especially against multi-tabling opponents who are risk-adverse before the bubble.

 6-Max vs Full-Ring SNGs, Multi-Tabling

-In order to make a profit in this form of poker you need to learn how to multi-table SNGs.
+In order to make a profit from Sit N Goes you need to learn how to multi-table.
 Since there are less post-flop decisions in the full-ring game and conversely more in 6-max, the ‘pro grinders’ tend to favor 9 or 10 handed sit n go tournaments.
-6-handed players thus have the advantage of less pro opponents – which needs to be balanced with the fact that it becomes more difficult to multi-table these games once you reach 6 to 8 tables.
+6-handed players thus have the advantage of less pro opponents – which needs to be balanced with the fact that it becomes more difficult to multi-table these games...

 6-Max vs Full-Ring SNGs, Collusion / Chip Dumping